BananaAcid/ai-operator/README.md

 ## Info about API Keys (free)

-Google AI Gemini for free (but limited to 20 request per API key): https://aistudio.google.com/apikey (any google account needed) - this is the most powerful option.
+Google AI Gemini for free (but limited to 20 request per API key/day): https://aistudio.google.com/apikey (any google account needed) - this is the most powerful option.

 Ollama is free anyways, just install it (https://ollama.com/download) and within this tool, just accept the default model.